top of page

 Lastly, if you are a more advanced student, please pay attention to whether or not you are being helpful, and refrain from teaching people who are not giving you consent and an open attitude.

 All dojo etiquette is about creating an environment that is safe for serious martial study.
 By safe, I mean two things.
 Dojo etiquette keeps us physically safe.
-It also creates a special social contract that makes it spiritually safe to take chances, go deep, and grow.
+It also creates a special social contract that makes it spiritually safe to set aside what you think you know about yourself, take chances, go deep, and grow.

-Spiritual safety is a more elusive concept, and I invite everyone to help this dojo define it.
-I would start by saying that it is much easier for members to take chances, be open, and push themselves in an environment that everybody earnestly believes in.
-Behaving like you believe in the dojo could mean always setting aside time after class to help clean up, taking your own training seriously, or helping a classmate that is having a hard time.
+Spiritual safety is an elusive concept, and I invite everyone to help this dojo define it.
+I would start by saying two things.
+First, a place that is truly safe for your spirit is going to feel very dangerous to your ego.
+A lot of the forms and customs of the dojo are useful precisely because they check your ego, and allow your spirit to emerge.
+Also, it is much easier for members to take chances, be open, and push themselves in an environment that everybody earnestly believes in.
+Behaving like you believe in the dojo usually means giving more.
+It could mean always setting aside time after class to help clean up, taking your own training seriously even when you don't feel like it, or helping a classmate that is having a hard time.
 But it's a real knife edge!
-It can also mean noticing that you're judging others about not cleaning up as well as you would, or resisting the urge to give unsolicited advice to someone who didn't ask.
+It can also mean noticing that you're judging others about not cleaning up as well as you do, or resisting the urge to give unsolicited advice to someone who didn't ask.

-I am providing this open prompt about physical and spiritual safety instead of a list of rules because no list of rules is long enough to account for any thoughtless thing any of us might do, and because any list of rules can be weaponized, and that would decrease the spiritual safety of the dojo.
+One of the reasons the etiquette page is a set of open prompts instead of a list of rules is because no list of rules is long enough to account for any thoughtless thing any of us might do, and because any list of rules can be weaponized, and that would decrease the spiritual safety of the dojo.

 bottom of page